 Michigan Residents Approve Pro-Growth Tax Cut

-Michigan voters in August overwhelmingly approved Proposal 1, a measure to cut personal property taxes—taxes levied on businesses for equipment and machinery—by about $500 million a year.
+Michigan voters have overwhelmingly approved Proposal 1, a measure to cut personal property taxes—taxes levied on businesses for equipment and machinery—by about $500 million a year.

-In addition, the 69 percent to 31 percent vote ensures local units of government are reimbursed for the entirety of revenue lost due to the cuts, according to a policy brief released by the Mackinac Center for Public Policy.
+In addition, the 69 percent to 31 percent vote ensures local units of government will be reimbursed for all revenue lost because of the cuts, according to a paper released by the Mackinac Center for Public Policy.

-Voters were asked “to certify a $500 million reduction in an economically inefficient tax,” said James Hohman, assistant director of fiscal policy and author of the policy brief.
+The August ballot asked voters “to certify a $500 million reduction in an economically inefficient tax,” said James Hohman, assistant director of fiscal policy and author of the policy brief.
 “Taxing equipment and machinery discourages expansion and growth.”

 He added, “Proposal 1 was very unique because it had no formal opposition.
 And it was a remarkably clean initiative--it cut personal property taxes in strategic ways to improve the economy.
 Local governments that normally would have been on the losing end came out even with reimbursement from the state.
 And unlike Illinois and Ohio, Michigan is reducing its business tax burden without replacement.”